devops-myway/certified-kubernetes-administrator-Practice/Domain 2 - Workloads and Scheduling/blue green deployment.md

 https://kubernetes.io/docs/concepts/workloads/controllers/deployment/

-##### Kubernetes Deployment Strategies
-Kubernetes deployment strategies are the way that pods are updated, downgraded or created into new versions of applications.
-Kubernetes deployment strategies work by replacing pods of previous versions of your application with pods of the new version.
-The main benefits of these Kubernetes deployment strategies are that it mitigates the risk of disruptions and downtime of services.

 ###### Blue/ Green (or Red / Black) deployments
 In a blue/green deployment strategy (sometimes referred to as red/black) the old version of the application (blue) and the new version (green) get deployed at the same time.
 When both of these are deployed, users only have access to the blue; whereas, the green is available to your QA team for test automation on a separate service or via direct port-forwarding.